 - Also, look for other errors that occurred at the same time.

-The final possible solution you can perform by yourself is to format the external drive.
+The final possible solution you can perform by yourself is to format the external drive from the command-line interface (CLI).
 If the hard drive is not physically damaged, formatting should fix all such errors.
-The most convenient way to do so is through the diskpart command.
-Here are the steps for this method:

 - Open the Run command.

-- Type the following commands inside diskpart and press Enter after each of them:
+- Type the following commands and press Enter after each of them: